VIDAKHOSHPEY22/Nebula-Works/README.md

 ## ✨ Acknowledgments

-- Special thanks to **Axero** and **Dev.to** for organizing the challenge.
+- 💫 Inspired by space and technology, driven by design
-- Space 3D models inspired by NASA Open Assets.
+- 🎨 3D models based on NASA Open Assets
-- UI/UX design fully handcrafted with ❤️
+- 🛠 Built for the Dev.to x Axero Frontend Challenge
+- ❤️ Handcrafted with passion and creativity

 ---

 Made with 💫 by **Vida Khoshpey**
 and styled with ⭐ by **Yalda Khoshpey**